Internet censorship in Switzerland: History

 In 2010 the Federal Supreme Court of Switzerland found that IP addresses are personal information and that under Swiss privacy laws they may not be used to track Internet usage without the knowledge of the individuals involved.
 Switzerland's Federal Data Protection and Information Commissioner praised the decision and said that companies using personal information to track Internet usage are assuming "tasks clearly in the State's domain" and only the state can violate personal privacy and only when pursuing criminal cases.
 He also made clear his view that the "decision provides no protection for anyone breaking the law.
 Clearly it should be possible to punish copyright infringements on the Internet".

 A proposal was drafted in 2002 to revise Swiss federal laws on lotteries and betting.
 Under the proposal providers offering access to games that are considered illegal face fines up to 1 million Swiss francs or up to a year of imprisonment.
 This effort was suspended in 2004, and no further action has been taken since.

 In December 2002 a local Swiss magistrate ordered several Swiss ISPs to block access to three Web sites hosted in the United States that were strongly critical of Swiss courts, and to modify their DNS-servers to block the domain appel-au-people.org.
 The Swiss Internet User Group and the Swiss Network Operators Group protested that the blocks could easily be bypassed and that the move was contrary to the Swiss constitution, which guarantees "the right to receive information freely, to gather it from generally accessible sources and to disseminate it" to every person.
 Nonetheless, there was strong enforcement, as the directors of noncompliant ISPs were asked to appear personally in court, failing which they faced charges of disobedience.

-Opposition to Internet censorship

-Internet censorship circumvention is the process used by Internet users to bypass the technical aspects of Internet filtering and gain access to otherwise censored material.

-Circumvention software

-Software applications for circumventing web-blocking are readily available.
-Tor is in use through software including xB Browser and Vidalia, and a number of other proxy solutions including Proxify.
-Freenet is another popular solution available for free download from the Internet.